adri6412/cloud-saves-server/README.md

 Replace `mesen` with `duckstation` for PlayStation saves.

 The client reads the paths from `client_config.json`, zips the save directory, and uploads it to the server or downloads and extracts it.
-When downloading, if the local saves are newer than the remote ones the client shows a joystick-controlled prompt asking whether to upload the local files instead.
+When downloading, if the local saves are newer than the remote ones the client displays a gamepad-driven GUI asking whether to upload the local files instead.